 Not only are keypads optimized for the WASD layout, they often feature essential supplementary controls such as the escape key, volume and brightness controls, and the F series of hotkeys.

-Optimized WASD and accessory keys essentially offer gamers the freedom to use a series of macro controls, often with added USB and programmable buttons incorporated in the keypad, all of which are accessible with one-handed use.
+Optimized WASD and accessory keys essentially offer gamers the freedom to use a series of macro controls, often with added USB and programmable buttons incorporated in them, all of which are accessible with one-handed use.

-Now, let’s review five excellent gaming keypads you can find on the market today as well as their features and the pros and cons of the specific models.
+Now, let’s review five of the best gaming keypad you can find on the market today as well as their features and the pros and cons of the specific models.
 Let’s jump in.

 |16||9.2” x 8.6” x 4.1”|